Coffee that tastes good & does good. We don't think that's asking too much.

 - Matthew Algie introduced the first Fairtrade espresso beans to the UK in 1997

-- In 2004 we launched the world's first triple-certified espresso (we now have eight in our range)
+- In 2004 we launched the world's first triple-certified espresso (we now have five in our range)

-- Over 90% of our total coffee volume is Fairtrade certified
+- Approximately 90% of our total coffee volume is Fairtrade certified

 Killenso Mokonisa is a small community in the Sidamo highlands area of Southern Ethiopia.
 Like their ancestors before them, famers here grow and process organic beans on their small-holdings.
-Remote communities in Ethiopia often lack the social infrastructure that allows for sustainable economic development - but Fairtrade premiums have helped to bridge this gap.
+Remote communities in Ethiopia often lack the social infrastructure that allows for sustainable economic development.
+Fairtrade premiums have helped to bridge this gap.
 Thanks to Fairtrade, Killenso Mokonisa now has both a primary and secondary school.
+In partnership with the Fairtrade Foundation and our customer, a large UK retailer, we implemented a joint programme with Killenso Mokonisa to help farmers improve the quality of their deliciously fruity, naturally processed coffee.
+The programme has helped diversify farmers’ incomes and reduce their dependence on water availability.

 We're obsessed with giving customers the freshest, tastiest coffee known to beankind.
 But never at the expense of the farmers or the planet.